Binary Fission: Prokaryotic, Asexual, Reproduction, Definition, Steps & Examples

 Disadvantages

-• Low genetic diversity makes populations more vulnerable to changes in the environment.
+• Low genetic variation makes populations more vulnerable to changes in the environment.

 • Inability to fight against diseases and other environmental factors.